LukePappa/Ourism/text.md

-Your purpose is to love unconditionally.
+Your purpose is to love.